This isn’t what you think.

-For months, I looked at all the ways I can work online and in that process, I learned a lot.
-Here’s what I’ve learned so far:
+For months, I’ve been studying all the different ways one can work online and here’s what I’ve concluded:

 1. There are THOUSANDS of ways to work online.